Shelter-in-place as individual in Round Rock 'actively shooting at police'

-ROUND ROCK, Texas — Round Rock police are responding to an armed individual in the area of Old Settlers Boulevard and Sam Bass Road.
+ROUND ROCK, Texas — Round Rock police have located a possible suspect as officers respond to an armed individual in the area of Old Settlers Boulevard and Sam Bass Road.

 No other information is available at this time.
 This is a developing story.